DevOps vs Agile: A Comprehensive Guide for Business Leaders

 Common Agile delivery tools consist of:

-- Project Management: Tracking features, user stories, backlogs, and sprints (Jira, Trello)
+- Project Management: Tracking features, user stories, backlogs, and sprints (Jira)

 - Source Control: Enabling concurrent coding, version control (GitHub, GitLab)